 Essaouira is a sleepy seaside town, a calm contrast to the bustle of nearby Marrakesh.
 Originally a Phoenician trading post, the town still boasts 18th-century ramparts from a period when it was a Portuguese colony.
 (Game of Throne fans may identify it as the setting for the city of Astapor.)

-Wandering through the narrow streets, one of our specialists recently discovered the Centre de la Bijouterie Artisanale Maalem Ali 1908, a small shop that sells traditional Berber jewellery.
+Wandering through the narrow streets, one of our specialists recently discovered the Centre de la Bijouterie Artisanale Maalem Ali 1908, a small shop that sells traditional Amazigh jewelry.
 As the name indicates, the shop has been around since 1908 and the stock looks largely unchanged for the past century.

 You’ll find densely engraved Hands of Fatima on pendants, as well as filigree bracelets, wide necklaces and elaborate earrings.
 Also be sure to look for ceremonial headdresses known as taj — literally translated, it means crown.
 Hung with coins and other charms, they are traditionally worn by brides.

 Many of the silversmiths here are young women who happen to be deaf.
-They trained in the meticulous art of jewellery-making as a way of earning an income.
+They trained in the meticulous art of jewelry-making as a way of earning an income.

 Visit a brand-new distillery outside of Kilkenny, Ireland